-Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind; Here’s Why
+Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind, Here’s Why

 A photo posted by Scott Disick (@letthelordbewithyou) on

-As far as Kanye West is concerned, the rapper was apparently never supposed to join the Kardashian’s on their Costa Rica trip.
-The rapper is reportedly working on new music in Los Angeles.
+As far as Kanye West is concerned, the rapper was apparently never supposed to join the Kardashians on their Costa Rica trip.
+He is reportedly working on new music in Los Angeles.

 “[Kanye] was never supposed to come.
 He is busy working on his music in LA.”